-Hold a public hearing and consider a request by Rayzor Inv.
-Ltd. for a Specific Use Permit for 71.76 acres of land, specifically to allow for a multi-family residential use on approximately 32.60 acres and to allow for an outdoor recreation use on approximately 19.90 acres.
+Hold a public hearing and consider adoption of an ordinance for a Specific Use Permit for 71.76 acres of land, specifically to allow for a multi-family residential use on approximately 32.60 acres and to allow for an outdoor recreation use on approximately 19.90 acres.
 The property is generally located on the south side of West Oak Street approximately 290 feet west of the Interstate Highway 35 service road in the City of Denton, Denton County, Texas.
 (S17-0009, Retreat at Denton, Hayley Zagurski).